How to recruit the best digital marketing talent for your in-house team

 Finding employees for your in-house team is about assembling a cohesive group of digital experts who will deliver results – and it relies on thinking about recruitment differently.
 In short, you need to lead with the opportunity.

-And last week, strategy director Nate Wood wrote about how companies can create a transition plan and move to a hybrid model, which involves working with an agency and building an in-house team to complement each other and work together.
+Also Strategy Director, Nate Wood has written about how companies can create a transition plan and move to a hybrid model, which involves working with an agency and building an in-house team to complement each other and work together.

 Once you have this transition plan in place, it’s time for action.
 Recruiting digital talent is a lot more than handing roles over to a recruitment consultant; there are many ways you can take control of the process and get the people you want for your team.

-Below I outline the steps to take to make sure you attract the best digital talent to your team.
+Below I outline the steps to make sure you attract the best digital talent to your team.

 1. Work out who and what skills you need